Thanks for installing UserSpice! Here are some things you want to do to get started!

 Step 8: Avoid editing the UserSpice files

 But what if you want to change the UserSpice files?
 We have a solution that lets you edit our files and still not break future upgrades.
 For instance, if you want to modify the account.php file… just copy our file into the “usersc” folder.
 Then you can edit away and your file will be loaded instead of ours!
-There are lots of files and scripts in the usersc folder that you can edit to your heart’s content.
+Poke around usersc/includes and usersc/scripts as there are there are a lot of cool things in there that will allow you to inject your mods into our code without breaking future updates.
+If you STILL can’t figure out how to make something happen without editing files in users/, try reaching out to us in Discord to see if we have a solution.